 If you use customized applications and software in your business, you probably have a team of IT professionals and developers at your disposal.
 But do they work well together?
 Are improvements to your applications getting held up because of a lack of cohesion and collaboration?

-“DevOps” strategy discussions continue to permeate board rooms as more business leaders realize they don’t just need to bridge development and system operations teams but also must find a way for them to collaborate to keep pace in the digital world and deliver better business solutions.
+“DevOps” strategy discussions continue to permeate board rooms as business leaders realize they must do more than bridge development and system operations teams.
+They also must find a way for teams to collaborate to keep pace in the digital world and deliver better business solutions.